-The positive effects of cash transfers
+The proven benefits of cash transfers

-So, why the focus on getting cash in the hands of farmers?
 A large body of evidence shows that cash transfers have positive impacts for farming communities, including better school attendance for their children, more food security, improved access to healthcare, and increased economic resilience.
-As a result of our current project in Côte d’Ivoire, 300 cocoa farmers received approximately €500 per year, which has translated to an estimated 11 percent increase in incomes.

-The Living Income Fund
+Phase 2: The Living Income Fund

-To continue and expand this initiative, we are proposing a Living Income Fund of one million euros to reach approximately one thousand cocoa farmers over the next two years.
-With this fund, we will facilitate cash transfers to these farmers (amounting to approximately €500 per year), which we estimate will improve household incomes by 8 to 11 percent.
-Farmers will access funds via mobile money to improve security, and the cash transfers will be verified via blockchain.
-Because all beneficiaries are Rainforest Alliance Certified, we can ensure a level of performance on key management, farming, social, and environmental practices (like an assess-and-address approach to tackle child labor and no deforestation).
+To continue expanding our living income work and impact, we are proposing a Living Income Fund of EU€1,000,000 to reach approximately 1,000 cocoa farmers over the next two years.
+This fund will help us facilitate cash transfers to these farmers (amounting to approximately €500 per year), which we estimate will improve household incomes by eight to 11 percent.
+Farmers will access funds through a mobile payment service to improve security.
+Because all beneficiaries will be Rainforest Alliance Certified, we can ensure a level of performance on key management, farming, social, and environmental practices.

-To raise one million euros that go directly to cocoa farmers, we are looking for company partners to contribute to the Living Income Fund.
-We are developing a partnership model that aims to attract individual contributions of €120,000 to €200,000 over two years.
+Expanding this work will help us to collectively improve farmer livelihoods.
+To reach our goal of EU€1,000,000 for cocoa farmers, we are looking for company partners to contribute to the Living Income Fund.
 If your company wants to contribute directly to better incomes, please contact us at tailoredservices@ra.org.

 Frequently Asked Questions